Introduction

 Fourier series expansions are utilized to determine harmonic contents of voltages and currents.

-The performance parameters of a rectifier: \[\begin{aligned} &\text{Average output (load) voltage and current,}~ V_{dc};~I_{dc}\\ & \text{Output dc power}~ P_{dc} = V_{dc} \cdot I_{dc}\\ & \text{RMS output voltage and current,}~ V_{rms};~ I_{rms} \\ & \text{Output ac power}~ P_{ac} = V_{rms} \cdot I_{rms}\\ \end{aligned}\]
+The performance parameters of a rectifier:\[\begin{aligned} &\text{Average output (load) voltage and current,}~ V_{dc};~I_{dc}\\ & \text{Output dc power}~ P_{dc} = V_{dc} \cdot I_{dc}\\ & \text{RMS output voltage and current,}~ V_{rms};~ I_{rms} \\ & \text{Output ac power}~ P_{ac} = V_{rms} \cdot I_{rms}\\ \end{aligned}\]

-The efficiency (or rectification ratio) of a rectifier: \[\eta = \dfrac{P_{dc}}{P_{ac}}\]
+) of a rectifier: The efficiency (or\[\eta = \dfrac{P_{dc}}{P_{ac}}\]

 Measure of the quality of the output waveform, indicating how effectively the rectifier converts input power to a pure DC output.